We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Treatment for other causes include:

 - Balanitis.
-Use a steroid cream, such as hydrocortisone, for irritation or antibiotics, such as metronidazole (Flagyl), for a bacterial infection.
+Use a steroid cream, such as hydrocortisone (Get some here), for irritation or antibiotics, such as metronidazole (Flagyl), for a bacterial infection.
 Your doctor may recommend circumcision if you get balanitis often.

 - Yeast infection.
 An antifungal cream, such as clotrimazole (Lotrimin AF), applied to the infected area can help treat a yeast infection.

 - Genital warts.
 Warts can be treated using gels or creams, such as podofilox (Condylox) or imiquimod (Zyclara).
 They can also be removed using laser surgery, cryotherapy (freezing), or electrosurgery.